Chasa bon-puri: Major plot

 First, Gangnim found an old woman.
 When he ran to meet her, the old woman vanished, only to appear again a few miles west.
 He finally caught her under a willow tree, where she was eating a siru-tteok].
 Gangnim found that the old woman's siru-tteok was the same as his own.
 The woman revealed herself to be Jowangsin, and told Gangnim the directions to the Underworld.

 Gangnim followed the directions into a place where the road branched in seventy-seven different ways.
 There was already an old man there.
 As the old man ate his siru-tteok, Gangnim discovered that it was again same as his own tteok.
 The man was Munsin, the door god.
 Munshin told him the names of all seventy-seven trails.
 They included 'the trail that was made when the sky and earth were one', 'the trail that was made when the sky and earth were parted', 'the trail that was made in the creation of man', 'the trail that the Cheonjiwang of the Sky uses', 'the trail that the Cheonjiwang of the Earth uses', 'the trail that the Chenjiwang of man uses', 'the mountain trail', 'the money trail', 'the trail of the officials', 'the trail of the kings', 'the trail of the nation', 'the trail of the dead', 'the trail of the Sansin king', 'the trail of the Sansin officials', and 'the trail of the five dragons'.
 Finally, Munsin pointed out the seventy-seventh trail; 'the trail of Gangnim the Mortal'.
 Gangnim headed on that trail.

 Gangnim then reached a lake; the Henggimot Lake.
 The Henggimot was surrounded by spirits who had not been able to enter the Underworld.
 These spirits had starved for eras, and attacked Gangnim.
 Gangnim distracted them with his last remaining tteok, then threw himself into the Henggimot.

 When he came out of the lake, he found himself standing before the Yeonchu Gate, the gate to the Underworld.
 When Yeomra emerged in a procession to a divine feast held by the god Wonbokjangi, Gangnim emerged and blocked the procession.
 With a single strike, he slew all of Yeomra's thirty thousand soldiers.
 With another strike, he slew Yeomra's sixty thousand servants.
-Gangnim then enroped Yeomra with a steel chain.
+Gangnim then lassoed Yeomra with a steel chain.

 Yeomra invited Gangnim to Wonbokjangi's feast.
 Wonbokjangi offered wine to all of the one hundred gods, but not to Gangnim, the hundred-and-first god.
 The infuriated Gangnim killed Wonbokjangi's wife.
 When Wonbokjangi offered Gangnim wine as well, Wonbokjangi's wife was breathing again.